kajalv/promoted/README.md

 # Demo

+Go to [promoted.herokuapp.com](promoted.herokuapp.com) to view the app.

+Since we have a limited number of requests in the free tier per month, this may not work.
+If so, please follow the steps in the Installation section to setup the app on your system.

-Once you have the client and server running (follow steps above), open your browser and go to http://localhost:3000.
+Once you have the client and server running (follow steps above), open your browser and go to [http://localhost:3000](http://localhost:3000).
 This opens up the home page of the application.

 # Datasets